matissecallewaert/ai-tetris/README.md

 The user can make the AI stop any time and continue playing the game themselves.

 Data about high level tetris players is collected through a proxy.
-To set up this proxy, we use this command: lcp --proxyUrl https://ch.tetr.io
+First you need to install the proxy by running this command in the cmd: npm install -g local-cors-proxy To set up this proxy, we use this command: lcp --proxyUrl https://ch.tetr.io

 Currently the website is deploted on: